ShawTim/crypto-swap-demo/README.md

 Now you will be able to review the transaction details, what and how much you will receive and how much is the fee.
 If no problem, click *Approve Swap Button* to continue.
 If not, you may click either the *Cancel Button* or the *X Button* to cancel the transaction.

+Note that if the received amount < 0 (i.e. transaction fee > swapped amount), you cannot approve the transaction (technically you can, but why?)

 ![image](https://user-images.githubusercontent.com/85455/143509239-77d44e82-13d4-43fa-861a-f29fb3eec037.png)

 This is the final step for swapping.
 You will need to click *Confirm Button* to continue, or, click either the *Cancel Button* or the *X Button* to cancel the transaction.